A healthier fruit pizza full of tropical flavors, like coconut, mango, and pineapple! This version is free of gluten, grain, dairy, and refined sugar!

 - ¼ teaspoon salt

-- 3–4 tablespoons almond milk (or other milk of choice), just enough to hold together (Use coconut milk/water if AIP)
+- 3–4 tablespoons almond milk or other milk of choice, just enough to hold together (Use coconut milk/water if AIP)

 - 1–1.5 cups coconut milk/cream (refrigerated until hardened, liquid drained.
-I used Trader Joe's Coconut Cream)
+(I use Thai Kitchen brand)

 - Shortbread Crust